 Many German students struggle with the usage of “als”, “wenn” or “wann”.
 After reading this article, you will know when to use which of them.
 Read more …

-There are several ways in German to express that you would like to have or do something, but some of them are a bit tricky. […]
+There are several ways in German to express that you would like to have or […]

 In German, there are several options for showing a consequence like “therefore” and after reading this article you will know them and how their proper usage.